Frequently asked questions about Microsoft Dynamics 365 Guides

 This might occur if you have a poor internet connection or if the server is down.
 The notification should go away automatically after the server connection is restored.
 However, if this message doesn't go away, we suggest that you not make more edits during that session, because your edits might be lost.
 Check the internet connection on your device or speak with your administrator to see whether there are any connectivity issues.

 Can I add more than eight 3D models to a step?

 There are only eight 3D parts boxes in the bin, which limits the variety of 3D models you can add to a single step.
 When placing holograms on the HoloLens, you can, however, place an unlimited number from the bin.
 For example, you can add up to eight different 3D models (arrows, boxes, nuts, drills, and so on) to the bin, but you can place as many arrows, boxes, nuts, and drills from each 3D Parts box that you want when in HoloLens.
 To do this, either tap the asset bins to spawn 3D models or go to a 3D model's Edit menu and select Duplicate.

 I see a triangle-shaped hazard sign when I load a step.
 What does that mean?

 The hazard sign is a placeholder for 3D models, videos, or images that can't be successfully loaded in the HoloLens app.
 Possible reasons for this:

-This might occur due to intermittent connectivity issues or because the file might be too large.
+This might occur due to intermittent connectivity issues or because the file is too large.
 If you see this, please relaunch the HoloLens app.
-If this doesn’t fix the problem, launch the PC app, find the file in question, and open it in preview mode.
-If preview loads, reinstall the HoloLens app and try launching the guide again.
+If this doesn't fix the problem, launch the PC app, find the file in question, and open it in preview mode.
+If the preview loads, reinstall the HoloLens app and try launching the guide again.